 Big, bold typography and bright color* are a match made in menu heaven.
 Take a tip from this colorful menu template, and play around with the size, tracking and rotation of text to fill your pages with colorful, optimistic mottos and slogans.
 Stick to a pre-designed grid to keep your text looking balanced.

-* Top tip for working with color: Primary brights can be too harsh on the eye, so look at diluting your colors a little to make them work together more harmoniously.
+* Top tip for working with color: Primary brights can sometimes be a bit harsh on the eye, so look at diluting or pairing your colors to make them work together more harmoniously.
 Seek out sky and turquoise blues, burnt oranges, jade greens and mustard yellow, and set them in CMYK for a print-friendly result.

 7. Think Art Deco for Bar Menus